Marwan465/terraform-script/README.md

   Use AzCopy to carry out this step by copying directly from an S3 bucket to Azure Blob.

 4. #### Github Actions or CI/CD pipelines
-Make sure we change it to build and deploy to our new cloud provider (Azure)
+Make sure we change our CI/CD pipelines to build and deploy to our new cloud provider (Azure)